Speech Pathologists and Dysphagia

 When working with a customer with dysphagia, a speech pathologist will tailor their intervention to the unique needs of each individual.
 These can include the following approaches:

 Mealtime observation and assessment

-Before any recommendations can be made, a speech pathologist will look at the individual’s current environment and how they eat and drink.
+Before a speech pathologist can make recommendations, they will look at their current environment and how they eat and drink.
 This might include

 - how they sit when they consume food and liquids,